Amla (Amalaki / Phyllanthus emblica) Ayurvedic Amla Powder for hair, skin and wellness — Riddhish Herbals

 How to recognise a genuine Amla powder

 Quality varies widely in the market, so a few checks help.
 Read the label: pure Amla powder should list the fruit (not the leaf) and ideally state the botanical name.
-Look for a clear net weight, manufacturer details, and a manufacturing licence number.
-A GMP-certified facility is a useful signal of process control.
+Look for a clear net weight, manufacturer details and a manufacturing licence number — useful signals of proper process control.
 Good Amla powder has a characteristic tangy, slightly astringent smell and a natural greenish-brown colour — not a uniform bright shade, which can indicate additives.

-Riddhish Herbals Amla Powder (Amalaki Churna) 100g is pure single-fruit powder, manufactured in a GMP-certified facility and sold with a bill and doctor-guided selection.
-If you use the Triphala tradition, it pairs naturally with our Triphala Churna and Baheda (Bibhitaki) Powder; for hair routines, many customers combine it with Bhringraj Powder.
+Riddhish Herbals Amla Powder (Amalaki Churna) 100g is pure single-fruit powder, clearly labelled with net weight and botanical name, and sold with a bill and doctor-guided selection.
+If you follow the Triphala tradition, it pairs naturally with our Triphala Churna and Baheda (Bibhitaki) Powder; for hair routines, many customers combine it with Bhringraj Powder.
 You can browse the full Ayurvedic hair-care range as well.

 Frequently Asked Questions